ec-sensyf/webportal-demo/README.md

     return render_template("webportal.html") # HTML file of the Web Portal
 ```

-As it was explained before, other function (python functions) shall be described into the app.py.
+As it was explained before, other functions (python functions) shall be described into the app.py.
 To do this, an URL can be added to the route and when this url is typed in the browser, the function will be called.

 **EXAMPLE:**